adrianvazquezbarrera/auto-wildcard-ssl-renewer-cloudflare/README.md

 - Verify environment variables in `.env` file
 - Ensure the `PRIMARY_DOMAIN` matches your certificate's common name

+### Certificate Overwrite Issues

+If you tried to use SSL earlier with the default Dokploy setup, probably you will now encounter SSL errors, since both certificates may conflict.

+If you face this issue, carefully remove the previously set SSL, they are available here: `Home` -> `Traefik File System` -> `dynamic` -> `acme.json`.

+**WARNING**: Be cautious when deleting certificates from `acme.json`, as it contains also the SSL certificates for the main dokploy app.
+Deleting it may break your Traefik instance, preventing access to your applications.

 ## 📝 Environment Variables Reference

 | Variable               | Description                                              | Example                                        |